 Start your degree to become a teacher

 Are you interested in becoming an English teacher?
 In becoming an ESL teacher?
-The teaching degree to become a Middle Grades English teacher is BS, Interdisciplinary Studies with 4- ELAR/ESL certification.
+The teaching degree to become a Middle Grades English teacher is BS, Education with 4- ELAR/ESL certification.

 Who is the typical student?